pirate/quebec-power-grid-talk/README.md

 <img src="https://i.imgur.com/FiXKQ2R.png" width="200px">
 <br/>
 <i>Contact me on Twiter <a href="https://twitter.com/theSquashSH">@theSquashSH</a> for corrections or suggestions!<br/>
-[Monadical](https://monadical.com) is our software development consultancy doing full-stack development and project management for a variety of industries.
+If you liked this, check out our full-stack software development consultancy Monadical.com!<br/>
 </i>
 <br/><br/>
 <small>You're welcome to use content from or portions of the talk,<br/>as long as you give credit to both this talk and the relevant primary sources I cite.</small>